nbenliogludev/nikben08/README.md

 <h2 align="center"> 👨‍💻 Whoami</h2>

 I'm Nikolay Benlioglu, a Backend Developer with extensive experience in Java.
 I specialize in developing scalable applications and implementing microservice architectures, focusing on efficiency and performance.
-Additionally, I have hands-on experience in frontend technologies like React, TypeScript, Redux, and Zustand.
+Additionally, I actively contribute to open-source projects, such as Elasticsearch, and have hands-on experience with frontend technologies like React, TypeScript, Redux, and Zustand.

 Currently, I'm pursuing a Bachelor's degree in Mathematics at Pamukkale University, while actively contributing to various projects and enhancing my skills in backend development.
-I enjoy tackling complex problems and continually strive to expand my expertise in new technologies.

 💬 Feel free to ask me anything!